niolabs/docs/getstarted.rst

     nio new getting_started
     cd getting_started

-If you don't have ssh access set up for GitHub then try using the https flas:
+If you don't have ssh access set up for GitHub then try using the https flags:

 .. code-block:: bash